 In line with the EU Regulation 2018/1724 on the SDG, EU member states and the European Commission must ensure that citizens and business within the EU have easy online access to the following assistance and problem-solving services that can help them to exercise their rights in the internal market:

-points of single contact, Product Contact Points, Product Contact Points for Construction, national assistance centres for professional qualifications, national contact points for cross-border healthcare, the European network of employment services, and online dispute resolution, European Consumer Centre Germany and the Office for the equal treatment of EU Workers.
+points of single contact, Product Contact Points, Product Contact Points for Construction, national assistance centres for professional qualifications, national contact points for cross-border healthcare, European network of employment services, online dispute resolution, European Consumer Centre Germany and the Office for the equal treatment of EU Workers.